vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1989 Rise and Fall of the Imperial Guptas.
 Delhi.

 1992 Did Kumāragupta I Abdicate?
-A study of the numismatic and epigraphic data. in: R.Ch.
-Chhabra et al. (eds.), Reappraising Gupta History for S.R.
-Goyal.
+A study of the numismatic and epigraphic data. in: R̥Ch.
+Chhabra et al. (eds.), Reappraising Gupta History for ṢR̥Goyal.
 New Delhi. pp. 165–172.

 Agrawal, Jagannath